 Health Indicator Report of Obesity Among Adults

 Adults who are obese are at increased risk of morbidity from hypertension, high LDL cholesterol, type 2 diabetes, coronary heart disease, stroke, and osteoarthritis.
-Obesity is the second leading cause of preventable death in the United States.
-Only smoking may exceed obesity in contributing to total U.S. mortality rates.
+Together, overweight and obesity make up the second leading cause of preventable death in the United States [U.S. Department of Health and Human Services.
+Overweight and obesity: a major public health issue.
+Prevention Report 2001;16].

 Obesity in the U.S. and in Utah continue to increase, although rates in Utah may be beginning to level off.